Regular Services are now resuming under level 2 of the lockdown. On Sunday, May 31st, the services are:

 If you wish to place a request for prayer for yourself or others on the prayer chain, please ring Mary Starr on 425 5664.
 All prayers are confidential.

 Every year over 100,000 food parcels are distributed to families in need in New Zealand.
-Warkworth Christian Foodlink, operated from the Mahurangi Presbytarian Church, 5 Pulham Road, Warkworth (425-8861), the WCF provides food parcels to individuals and families in the area that may be struggling to put the basic essentials on the table.
+Warkworth Christian Foodlink, operated from the Mahurangi Presbyterian Church, 5 Pulham Road, Warkworth (425-8861), provides food parcels to individuals and families in the area that may be struggling to put the basic essentials on the table.

 Traditional parish visiting was the prerogative of the clergy, now many parishes have teams of lay pastoral visitors.

-The Rev and other clergy in the parish also undertake pastoral visits, both by request and, as their time allows, to all within the parish.
+The Rev'd and other clergy in the parish also undertake pastoral visits, both by request and, as their time allows, to all within the parish.